 Keep up with the latest hiring trends!

-I spend most of my time teaching recruiters how to source candidates directly and how to perfect their approach techniques but I refuse to teach this without firstly examining their candidate attraction techniques.
+You can’t teach recruiters how to source candidates directly and how to perfect their approach techniques without first examining their candidate attraction techniques.
 Yes, you can theoretically source any candidate you need without advertising, but why work so hard when people do still look for and apply for jobs?
 OK, so it’s unlikely that your advertising efforts will be enough to fill all of your vacancies but it would be remiss of any recruiter to overlook these potential “easy wins”.
 Wouldn’t it be great if the perfect candidate “landed on your lap” this morning?

 This used to happen in the “good old days” but just because job advertising has become less successful doesn’t mean it does not work.
 Too often we think in black and white, either advertising to fill every job or trying to source directly for every job.
 What is required is a blended approach, whereby you are doing your best to attract talent using all means available, within your own budget and time constraints.
 To be really successful at this, you need to approach it from a scientific point of view, testing and examining the data to determine what works best and gives you the required outcome.